wakaloka/winden-docs/docs/installation.md

 ## Requirements

 Winden has a few system requirements.
-Of course, modern hosting satisfies all of these requirements, so it's highly recommended that you use modern hosting to run the Winden.
+Surely, modern hosting satisfies all of these requirements, so it's highly recommended to use modern hosting to run the Winden.

-You will need to make sure your server meets the following requirements:
+You need to ensure your server meets the following requirements:

 - PHP 7.4+
 - WordPress 5.6+

-:::tip Affordable cloud provider recommendation
+:::tip Affordable cloud providers recommendation
 - [DigitalOcean](https://m.do.co/c/acb41ca21dc2)
 - [Hetzner](https://hetzner.cloud/?ref=J37mHc19fUpr)
 - [Vultr](https://www.vultr.com/?ref=9229166-8H)